 If sticks and stones break bones, what can two-by-fours and two-inch nails do?
 Menard is wondering that now that its biggest rivals (#1 home improvement giant The Home Depot and #2 Lowe's) are busy hammering away at its home turf.
-One of the Midwest's largest home improvement chains, Menard boasts 280 stores in more than a dozen states, including Illinois and Michigan.
+One of the Midwest's largest home improvement chains, Menard runs more than 280 Menards stores in 14 states, including Illinois and Michigan.
 Stores sell floor coverings, hardware, millwork, paint, and tools.
 Many also stock appliances, pet products, lawn and garden supplies, and even groceries.
 Menard also sells goods online.
 Unlike competitors, all the company's stores have full-service lumberyards.
-Menard is owned by president and CEO John Menard, who founded the company in 1972.
+Menard is owned by president and CEO John Menard.

 To help keep expenses and prices low, Menard's Midwest Manufacturing (MM) division makes some of its merchandise, including doors and trusses.
 MM operates about a half-dozen plants in five Midwestern states that make metal roofing and siding, doors, decking, trusses, and other building materials.
 In what may be a first for a home improvement chain, Menard has gotten into the business of residential real estate development with several large subdivisions either under construction or in the planning stages in Indiana and Illinois.
 The developments, situated on land near Menard stores, create a potential customer base among new homeowners and local builders.

-In addition to billionaire founder John Menard, other family members are engaged in the chain's everyday operations.
+In addition to billionaire John Menard, who founded the company in 1960, other family members are engaged in the chain's everyday operations.
 John Menard also owns Team Menard, an Indy car-racing team.